 Following the rain delay, the 132nd.
 Argentine Polo Open Championship, at Palermo, resumed on Wednesday December 3, with two crucial games.
 The first match saw the clash between La Zeta Kazak and Los Machitos, with the former in need of a win to maintain their hopes alive to remain within the main draw of the 2026 Triple Crown.
 The second contest was the first semifinal, La Natividad La Dolfina vs. UAE.

-In the day’s opening game, La Zeta Kazak were determined to achieve their goal – a much needed win to secure a spot in the playoff against La Aguada Don Ercole, the recent winners of the Cámara de Diputados Cup.
-But it’s worth to notice, as well, that if La Dolfina II beat La Ensenada on Thursday December 4, La Zeta Kazak and La Ensenada must play a match between the two of them to decide the foursome who will be able to go to the playoff against La Aguada Don Ercole.
+The day’s opening game were the clash of La Zeta Kazak and Los Machitos, with the former determined to achieve their goal – a much needed win to secure a spot in the playoff against La Aguada Don Ercole, the recent winners of the Cámara de Diputados Cup.
+But it’s worth to notice, as well, that if La Dolfina II beat La Ensenada on Thursday December 4, La Zeta Kazak and La Dolfina II must play a match between the two of them to decide the team who will be able to go to the playoff against La Aguada Don Ercole.
 This means that a win by La Zeta Kazak would have Sol de Agosto dropped from the 2026 main draw of the Triple Crown.

-Thoroghout the first half, the French-Argentinian lineup were the dominant force against a Los Machitos foursome who wanted a farewell victory at Palermo.
-But La Zeta Kazak made things quite impossible for them, at least until the third chukka.
-Los Machitos bounced back in the fourth, and with goals by Torito Ruiz and Alfredo Bigatti they managed to close the gap to one goal (6-7).
+The French-Argentinian lineup were the dominant force thoroghout the first half, while Los Machitos struggled to earn a farewell victory at Palermo, because La Zeta Kazak made things quite impossible for them, at least until the third chukka.
+Los Machitos bounced back in the fourth, and with goals by Torito Ruiz and Alfredo Bigatti, they managed to close the gap to one goal (6-7).

 Polito Pieres opened the scores, but La Natividad La Dolfina replied quickly, with three unanswered goals by Adolfo Cambiaso, Jeta Castagola and Poroto Cambiaso, to claim an early 3-1 lead.
 By the end of the third chukka, they were 7-3 ahead, but UAE were not about to make things easy for them.
-In the fourth chukka, there were a whirlwind of goals – Polito Pieres and Tomás Panelo converted one penalty each to close the gap to two goals (5-7); Jeta Castagnola scored, and La Natividad La Dolfina were three goals up.
-But Polito Pieres produced another remarkable goal.
+There were a whirlwind of goals in the fourth chukka – Polito Pieres and Tomás Panelo converted one penalty each to close the gap to two goals (5-7); Jeta Castagnola scored, and La Natividad La Dolfina were three ahead, until Polito Pieres produced another remarkable goal.
 By half time, La Natividad La Dolfina were 8-6 up.

-A hard fought contest followed in the sixth and seventh chukka; with La Natividad La Dolfina struggling to battle a determined UAE foursome who remained on their tail, and with the scores that never went beyond two goals.
-And with three minutes left in the seventh chukka, Juan Martín Nero and Tomás Panelo scored to tie at 13-all.
-With only one chukka to go, Palermo was hotter than hell…
+A hard fought contest followed in the sixth and seventh chukka, with La Natividad La Dolfina struggling to battle a determined UAE foursome who remained on their tails.
+In the last minutes of the seventh chukka, Juan Martín Nero and Tomás Panelo scored to tie at 13-all.
+With only one chukka left, it was cleary anyone’s game.

-After a tough game, on a very hot afternoon, La Natividad La Dolfina achieved their first step on their way to obtain the Triple Crown, still undefeated and with two title holders (Barto and Jeta Castagnola) within the lineup.
-But UAE deserves to be largely recognised for a remarkable game, for fighting hard, for never give up; they left everything in a game they only lost in the last minutes.
+After a tough game, on a very hot Wednesday afternoon, La Natividad La Dolfina achieved their first step on their way to obtain the Triple Crown; they are still unbeaten and, moreover, two of the team members, Barto and Jeta Castagnola, are current title holders of the Argentine Open.
+And despite the loss, UAE deserves to be largely recognised for delivering their best polo in a remarkable semifinal; they fought hard, they gave everything on the field and they never gave up, aiming for a victory that escaped them only in the last minutes of play.

 THE LAST MATCHDATE OF THE 132nd.
 ARGENTINE POLO OPEN CHAMPIONSHIP WILL TAKE PLACE ON THURSDAY DECEMBER 4: